ac101illinois/Assignment_Project_Abby_ac101/README.md

 again to confirm it, and then you click the "create account" button to finish the signup process.
 Afterward, you are automatically logged in and taken to the map page.

+Assignment #12:
+- For this assignment, I learned how to structure my settings folder and work between my local device and PythonAnywhere to deploy my live app.
+- I created a settings folder and made production.py, development.py and base.py to
+manage and organize my settings and prepare for deployment
+- Then, I went to PythonAnywhere and worked with the bash console to link my local app to the website using my github repository, cloning my project and uploading my requirments.txt file
+- I also connected my settings, made migrations, and set up my wsgi file
+- Afterward, I tried deploying my live app but was unsuccessful.
+I wam planning to try and resolve this, as I figured that my production.py settings is not connecting to my bash file correctly, and I am unsure how to solve this.